CP499ColoradoCollege/CCSGA-Comments/README.md

       1. `sudo systemctl daemon-reload` since you just modified the ccsga-comments unit file
       2. `sudo systemctl start ccsga-comments` to start the ccsga-comments Gunicorn service
       3. `sudo systemctl enable ccsga-comments` so it starts automatically upon boot
       4. `sudo systemctl status ccsga-comments` to make sure it's working.
-If not, `sudo journalctl --since “5 minutes ago”` (substitute whatever timeframe) is helpful
+If not, `sudo journalctl --since "5 minutes ago"` (substitute whatever timeframe) is helpful
 6. Set up Nginx
    1. Execute the following commands to create copies of the key and certificate: